How to Spot a Fake/Replica CH24 Wishbone Chair

 What is at the centre of Wegner’s important legacy are his concentration and focus.
-He achieves the feat of bringing the inner workings of furniture to the outside.
-By adjusting the chair’s soul he makes it easier to appreciate the functionality and simplicity of his art.
+He achieves the feat of bringing the masterful knowledge and inner workings of furniture so subtly to the user.
+His often paired down designs make it easier to appreciate the functionality and simplicity of his art.

-Wegner came from a background as a cabinet maker.
+Wegner’s background was in cabinet making.
 And when he began designing the Wishbone, he chose to bring the armrest and the backrest together into one piece.
 The Y-shaped back gives stability to the top which is bent with the aid of steam.
 The aim was also to guarantee comfortable support.

 According to Wegner’s original design, it takes 14 individual and separate components to construct a Wishbone Chair.
 In total, the makers use 100 processes to chisel, carve, shape and finally sand each piece of furniture.
 This means an extra three weeks or so time spent even before the makers can start assembly.